CopernicaMarketingSoftware/Documentation/Publisher/en/dmarc.md

 message indeed written by the claimed sender (and not by someone else)?
 It is of course best if the message passes both of these tests.

-But if only one of the tests passes receivers normally consider messages valid too.
+Passing both tests is preferred, but if only one of the tests succeeds receivers normally consider messages valid too.
 For example if a message does have a valid DKIM signature, but came in from an unexpected IP address.
 This happens if a mail was forwarded or retransmitted.
 In such a scenario the DKIM signature stays valid, but the sending IP is